bowman2001/perplexdoc/content/doc/basic/bullet-list/index.md

 - And back to the first level
 {.smallindent}

-#### Loose
+#### Loose {.h-p}

-If there is at least one empty line between the items of a list and every sub-list, the result looks like this:
+lists are generated if there is an empty line between the items of a list.
+This occurs already if there is **only one** subsequent item separated by an empty line.
+A list is either tight or loose, the layout can’t be changed inside a list.
+But we can nest tight and loose lists.
+The result for nested loose lists looks like this:

 - A loose list may contain more than one paragraph.
 You only have to keep the indentation on the same level.

   Like this.
-Here we have separated paragraph inside the same list item.
+Here we have separated paragraphs inside the same list item.
 And we can explain and explain until we don't know what to write anymore.
 And we can even start a nested list.

   - Here we have the first item of our new loose sub-list.
 There may be a lot of content inside such an item.
 A new sub-list for example: